 Most of the statistics published here are based on the number of work permits issued during the year.
 As was the case for overall immigration flows, the settlement countries (Australia, Canada, New Zealand and the United States) consider as immigrant workers, persons who have received a permanent immigration permit for employment purposes.
 In each of these four countries, it is also possible to work on a temporary basis under various programmes (these data are also available in this annex).
 Data by country of origin are not published for the series.

-The international comparison of "immigrant" workers faces the difficulties already mentioned earlier regarding the measurement of the overall stock of immigrants as well as to the use of different concepts of employment and unemployment.
+The international comparison of "immigrant" workers is confronted with the same difficulties already mentioned earlier regarding the measurement of the overall stock of immigrants as well as with the use of different concepts of employment and unemployment.

 - Add to Marked List